PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 One shouldn't deduce from the above that there isn't much written about the first chapter.
 On the contrary, the first chapter takes up about a third of the entire story 3.3 document with its 6 chapters.
 {: .subtext }

+Due to this structure we will focus on the Prio 1 missions, but necessarily have to mention *some* of the Prio 2 missions too.
+The majority of Prio 2 missions cannot be mentioned and explained here, as we would lose sight of the main plot in question.
+They are part of what we call the guild plots and will be dealt with in the respective documents.

 ### Summary of Story 3